Sustainable & Urban Agriculture

 The 12-week (18 modules) course begins March 9 and ends June 1, 2019.
 Classes will be conducted on Saturdays from 9 a.m. until 3 p.m. on VSU’s Randolph Farm located at 4415 River Road, Petersburg, VA.
 Instruction will consist of morning lectures and afternoon hands-on outdoor and lab activities.
 Each student must also complete by the end of October, 80 hours of internship work at an approved urban farm in order to successfully graduate from the program with full certification.

-The classroom instructions will be offered in several options:
+The classroom instructions will be offered in two options: